zackforbing/ruby-submissions/1406/07_self_directed_project/davis_corey.markdown

+### Title
-### Skate Ways (reserving the right to change)
+Skate Ways (reserving the right to change)

-[If this project gets selected, put **SELECTED** here]
+**SELECTED**

+#### Pitch

-#### Skate Ways uses data from http://data.opencolorado.org/dataset/city-and-county-of-denver-skate-parks to help you find the skate park closest to you and allows you to see who's FourSquare checked-in there in the last three hours.
+Skate Ways uses data from http://data.opencolorado.org/dataset/city-and-county-of-denver-skate-parks to help you find the skate park closest to you and allows you to see who's FourSquare checked-in there in the last three hours.

-[1 sentence that explains the value proposition of the application.
-How would you explain it to a potential business partner, team member, or investor?]
+#### Description

-#### The app will allow users to find current skate spots, and add their own.
+The app will allow users to find current skate spots, and add their own.
 In addition users can upload images of features and rank them and describe.
 Foursquare checkins as well so you can see if people you know are skating.
 There will be a trick challenge section as well were users can upload vines of tricks on a specific feature and then rank other users tricks.

-[5-8 sentences about the application, what it'll do, and why it should exist]

-#### Skaters
+#### Target

-[2-4 sentences about who would use this application]
+Anyone who skates, scoots, or trick bikes.
+Maybe some of those fruitbag roller bladers too, though I might try to find a way to descrimahate on them cause lame.
+If there is time I might try to build in something for Urban Snowboarders too, because they are more fun then the whole lot of wheelheads.
+AND there is NOTHING out there for them, mostly because it's illegal in most places, but meh.

 #### Integrations